Why is moving firewood such a bad idea?

 How far is too far to move firewood?
 And what do you mean by "local" firewood?

 When we say local firewood, we are referring to the closest convenient source of wood that you can find.
 That might be from down the street, or a state forest in your county.
 As a very general rule of thumb, 50 miles is too far, and 10 miles or less is best.
+Visit our State-by-state map to help you figure out how far is too far in your area.
 In many states there are rules, regulations, and quarantines that clearly state how far is too far.
-Some states have laws about crossing their state line with firewood, and the fines can be hefty.
-Visit our State-by-state map to help you figure out how far is too far in your area, and use caution when transporting wood out of any jurisdiction to another.
+Always acquaint yourself with local rules and regulations when transporting wood from one jurisdiction to another.

 My firewood has no bugs, holes, burrows, sawdust, or other weird looking stuff on it.
 Is it OK to transport it?